ioccc-src/winner/faq.md

 #### Some HTML files should NOT be directly modified

-Nearly all HTML files on the [IOCCC web site](https://www.ioccc.org) are built from [markdown](https://daringfireball.net/projects/markdown/) files.
+Nearly all HTML files on the [IOCCC website](https://www.ioccc.org) are built from [markdown](https://daringfireball.net/projects/markdown/) files.
 If you see lines containing: